barrettotte/CF-SQL-Client/README.md

 # CF-SQL-Client

-A simple SQL client for DB2 and MSSQL written with Lucee.
+A simple SQL client for MSSQL and IBMi DB2 written with Lucee, Bootstrap, and a bit of vanilla JS.

 This was made to just screw around with Lucee, JS, and some SQL.
-Pay no attention to the ugly JavaScript I used to tie my frontend to backend.
+Its just a toy and by no means should be used seriously or at all.

 ## Features
-* Selectable datasource
-* Detect datasource type - DB2,MSSQL,Unknown
+* IBMi DB2 and MSSQL support - only ones relevant to me currently
-* Enter SQL string in textbox with Syntax highlighting
+* SQL syntax highlighting
-* Execute SQL string
+* Execute multiple SQL statements
-* Basic error handling
+* File loading and saving
-* Pretty print resultsets with Bootstrap
+* Resultset output with bootstrap
-* Basic database browser - schemas, tables, procs, system info, etc.
+* Basic database information output

 ## Limitations